 Improving on a SaaS magic number greater than 1

-It’s important to ensure you maintain the optimization of your marketing framework.
-Keep focussed on the company’s long-term performance of sales and marketing channels rather than putting all your energy into short-term efficiencies.
+It's essential to ensure you maintain the optimization of your marketing framework.
+Keep the focus on the company's long-term sales and marketing channels performance rather than putting all your energy into short-term efficiencies.

-Whilst achieving a high SaaS magic number is a positive thing, as your payback period is nice and short, it is no time to rest on your laurels.
+Whilst achieving a high SaaS magic number is positive, as your payback period is nice and short, it is no time to rest on your laurels.
 Never hesitate to upscale your teams and campaigns.

 Benefits of a fast ROI